rpunet/minirt/README.md

 *./miniRT scenes/example.rt"*

+During execution, you will finde instructions to move objects or change cameras in real time.
 In case of invalid scenes or errors, follow program instructions.

 ![Screenshot](scene.png)